Democrats Stare Down Defeat In Voting Rights Push - UrduPoint

 With the push for broad voting rights reform on track to come up short, Democrats have the option of pursuing narrower efforts to safeguard elections.

-Lawmakers on both sides of the aisle have signalled support for eliminating ambiguities in the poorly-worded Electoral Count Act of 1887.
+Lawmakers on both sides of the aisle have signaled support for eliminating ambiguities in the Electoral Count Act of 1887.

-Trump demanded that his vice president Mike Pence use those ambiguities to block certification of the 2020 election results -- which Pence ultimately refused to do.
+Trump demanded that his vice president Mike Pence exploit the poor wording in the legislation to block certification of the 2020 election results -- but Pence ultimately declined.